NarraVox/PhoenixDub-AI/README.md

 *   **Web Interface Auto-Detect**: Language and speaker options now default to "Auto-Detect".

 ### 🚀 Installation Tutorial (Step-by-Step)

+> [!TIP]
+> ### 📦 Standalone Portable Version (.EXE) - Recommended!
+> If you prefer **not to install Python, Anaconda, or Git manually**, you can download the consolidated single-executable installer generated automatically via our GitHub Releases:
+> 1. Go to the project's **Releases** page on GitHub.
+> 2. Download the latest `setup.exe` file.
+> 3. Run the installer to automatically configure the entire suite on Windows.
+> 4. Launch the studio instantly using the **NarraVox Sentinel** shortcut created on your Desktop!

 #### Step 1: Base Tools (Mandatory)
 1.  **Git for Windows**: [Download Here](https://git-scm.com/download/win).
 (Essential for downloading the AI models).